JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-ManagementGroupId` Management Group Id (Root Management Group Id equals your Tenant Id)
   * `-CsvDelimiter` - The world is split into two kinds of delimiters - comma and semicolon - choose yours (default is semicolon ';')
   * `-OutputPath`
-  * `-AzureDevOpsWikiAsCode` - Use this parameter only when running AzGovViz in a Azure DevOps Pipeline
+  * ~~`-AzureDevOpsWikiAsCode` - Use this parameter only when running AzGovViz in a Azure DevOps Pipeline~~ Based on environment variables the script will detect the code run platform
   * `-DoNotShowRoleAssignmentsUserData` - Scrub personally identifiable information (PII)
   * `-LimitCriticalPercentage` - Limit warning level, default is 80%
   * ~~`-HierarchyTreeOnly`~~ `-HierarchyMapOnly` - Output only the __HierarchyMap__ for Management Groups including linked Subscriptions